SCPR/outpost-aggregator/README.md

 ## Dependencies

-This is a pretty simple gem... you can probably get away with using this gem without Outpost, so I won't include it as a hard dependency, but I also won't support this usage.
-You'll just need to define a few methods (`obj_key`, `published?`), and setup the `window.outpost = {}` object before you include the aggregator scripts.
+This is a pretty simple gem... you can probably get away with using this gem without Outpost.
+Just be sure you have a few things setup:

+* A client-side `window.outpost` object for the javascript.
+* `Outpost.obj_by_key` - to find an object by the passed-in object key.
+  This is defined in outpost.
+* The join model must respond to `position` and `obj_key` if you want to use the SimpleJson module.
+This module is dead-simple, so you definitely could just copy and paste its contents into your model and customize it there.

 ## Usage